Eschatologue/CM_wiki/docs/class/druid/land.md

 ### Level 3: Land's Aid

-As a **:rsc-a: Magic**{ .rsc } action, you can expend a use of your **:material-paw: Wild Shape** and choose a point within **60 feet** of yourself.
+As a **:rsc-a: Magic**{.rsc} action, you can expend a use of your **:material-paw: Wild Shape** and choose a point within **60 feet** of yourself.
 Vitality-giving flowers and life-draining thorns appear for a moment in a 10-foot-radius Sphere centered on that point.
 Each creature of your choice in the Sphere must make a Constitution saving throw against your spell save DC, taking **2d6 :dmg-necr: Necrotic**{.dmg-necr} damage on a failed save or half as much damage on a successful one.
 One creature of your choice in that area regains **2d6 :trt-hp: Hit Points**.

 The damage and healing increase by **:die-d6: 1d6** when you reach Druid levels 10 (`3d6`) and 14 (`4d6`).